airbnb/lottie/docs/performance.md

 On Android, if you are using masks or mattes, there will be a several X performance improvement when using hardware acceleration.

 ## Reused Animations (Android)
 Animations are often reused many times such as a wish list heart in a list.
-To avoid deserialzation for each one, you may cache the deserialized composition.
+To avoid deserialization for each one, you may cache the deserialized composition.
 To do that, you may either set a cache strategy on your `LottieAnimationView` or load the `LottieComposition` directly, hold a reference yourself, and then set that directly on the `LottieAnimationView`.

 ## Hardware Acceleration (Android)
 Android can render animations with hardware or software acceleration.
 Hardware acceleration is much faster but has some limitations.